You are here

 Best Paper Award in International Finance for the year 2001 – Southwest Finance Association (SWFA).
 M. Ershad Hussain, Dillard University and Mahfuzul Haque, Indiana State University, earned the 2015 McGraw-Hill Distinguished Paper Award for their paper "Is the J-Curve a Reality in Developing Countries?"

-Joe T. Harder, Associate Professor, Management Information Systems, Coordinator of the Management Information Systems Program, August 1998 - present
+Joe T. Harder, Associate Professor, Management Information Systems, Coordinator of the Management Information Systems Program, August 1998 - 2020

 BA, Purdue University, Psychology; MBA, Southern Illinois University; DBA (ABD), Southern Illinois University, MIS.
-Scott College of Business Coordinator for Motorsports Studies Faculty Advisor to Sycamore Motorsports Association
+Scott College of Business Coordinator for Motorsports Studies Faculty Advisor to Sycamore Motorsports Association.
+Joe retired in the summer of 2020.

 Michael R. Harmon, Professor, Accounting, 1986 - 2018